 Gloves: Paddling gloves provide protection from blisters and the elements.
 There are paddlers that prefer to wear pogies.
 Pogies can be fastened to the paddle thereby allowing you to grip your paddles directly while being protected from the elements.

-Spray skirts: This is actually not a type of clothing.
-Nevertheless, it’s an essential gear in a sit-inside kayak as it helps keep cold water out while allowing hot air in.
+Spray Skirts: This is actually not a type of clothing.
+Nevertheless, a spray skirt is an essential gear in a sit-inside kayak as it helps keep cold water out while allowing hot air in.

 Wearing the right kind of clothes is essential for a safe and enjoyable kayaking expedition.
 After reading this article, you should have a good idea of what to wear kayaking in warm or cold weather, but more importantly on warm or cold water.